-The new harmonised EU General Data Protection Regulation entered into force on 24 May 2016 and must be applied from 24 May 2018 without any further transitional period.
-All companies operating in the EU, regardless of their place of business, are already subject to the legislation.
-Legal enforcement in Switzerland is already in progress.
+The new, harmonised EU basic data protection regulation came into force on 24 May 2016 and is to be applied from 24 May 2018 without any further transitional period.
+All companies operating in the EU, regardless of their registered office, are already subject to the legislation, and legal compliance in Switzerland is already underway.
 For us, this is a reason to examine the basic data protection regulation in more detail in a series of articles.

-Data is the resource of the future.
-One could say, it is the oil of the digital age.
-An increasing number of decisions in our lives are left to be handled by algorithms and this is usually to our great advantage.
-We are happy to have our car navigation system record the location and speed of our vehicles and transmit them, if this makes the route guidance even more reliable, leading us past traffic jams and construction sites to our destination.
+Data is considered THE resource of the future.
+Quasi as the oil of the digital age.
+We leave more and more decisions in our lives to algorithms.
+And usually to our great advantage.
+We are happy to let our navigation device record and transmit our location and speed in the car if this makes the route guidance even more reliable in guiding us past traffic jams and road works to our destination.

 - political views

 - religious and philosophical convictions

 - Trade Union Membership

 - genetic data

 - biometric data for the unique identification of persons

 - Data on sexual life or sexual orientation